About Tor: What, Why, How and Who is Tor?

 Tor stands for "The Onion Routing" and is typified by the "onion" layering in its signature network protocol.

 Low-latency means that while it is a complex piece of networking technology one of its core goals is to minimize delays in communications.
-Because of its complexity there are some delays, but they should be small enough to not be intrusive.
+Because of its complexity there are some delays, but they should be small enough to be non-intrusive.
 A bigger problem exists in the pervasive resistance to Tor exhibited in many commercial products (firewalls and "attack resistant" network services).
 This aspect of the rest of the Internet's changing response to Tor is addressed in part 3.

-Anonymity preserving means that the products which the Tor community produces are designed to give you a best chance of the site/end-point your computer is communicating with not being able to identify who you are.
+Anonymity preserving means that the products which the Tor community produces are designed to give you a best chance of the site/end-point your computer is communicating with being unable to identify who you are.
 Tor, like mathematics, is not magic.
 There are things it can and cannot do.
 If you log into a site with a username and password, then you have told the site "who you are", and all anonymity efforts are greatly reduced by your action.
 This is akin to a mathematical "divide by zero" operation.
 If you do that, mathematics can give you no certainty either.

 Censorship avoidance is a property of the distributed nature of the Tor network.
 The network's computing resources are distributed widely across the globe.
 There are additional efforts by TorProject to produce variations of Tor, known as pluggable transports, which enable a more advanced Tor user to change the ways that Tor traffic looks on the network.
 This aspect of Tor is not covered in the article.

 There is also a large volunteer community behind TorProject.
-People train others in how to use Tor well.
+People train others in how to use Tor effectively.
 Reference and training materials are translated into different languages.
 There are a wide range of opportunities to contribute to Tor and TorProject.
 If you wish to contribute, please visit their community page.

 Why is Tor?